gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 There are two data sources for the workshop:

 1. Product information from Azure AI Search.
-This data is provided by the Azure AI Proxy Endpoint.
-The data was loaded from the `data` into Azure AI Search from the `data` folder.
+This data is accessed via the Azure AI Proxy Endpoint.
+The data was loaded into Azure AI Search from the `data/product_info` folder using the `create-azure-search.ipynb` notebook.
-1. Customer order history data is loaded from the `data` folder into a Python Pandas DataFrame.
+1. Customer order history data is loaded from the `data/customer_info` folder into a Python Pandas DataFrame.
 The data is used to create a personalized shopping experience for the customer.
-In production, this data would be loaded from a database.
+In production, this data would be accessed from a database such as [Cosmos DB](https://learn.microsoft.com/azure/cosmos-db/).

 ## Create the Prompt Flow connections